bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test Alert, toggle function" alt="Test Alert, toggle function." />

-Let&apos;s see how this works.
+<p>Let&apos;s see how this works.
 The page does the alert.
-That&apos;s really cool and I could do the other way around as well.
+That&apos;s really cool
+and I could do the other way around as well.
 With that, we are able to see that we can make these functions, these animations and the animations can have a <b>callback</b> function that runs when the animation is complete and this is useful.
-Let&apos;s take a look at the next example in the next lesson.
+Let&apos;s take a look at the next example in the next lesson.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-03">2.03 Example 2 (5:35)</h2>